Perth’s international students have come together to support one another during COVID-19 through a new food support program for those in need.

 COVID-19 has created challenges for us all, but international students find themselves in a particularly vulnerable situation.
 There were over 50,000 international students enrolled in Western Australia at the end of last year and as at end of May over 28,000 were still studying here onshore.
 Many of these students have worked casually and paid tax, but have lost work and/or are now unable to find work and are often without solid support networks and family in the country.

-This program will see international student chefs prepare 250 healthy meals weekly at The Kitchens in Balcatta under the expert guidance of Mr Hancey and Ms Budd, which will be delivered to three pick-up points ready for student collection.
+This program will see international student chefs prepare 250 healthy meals weekly at The Kitchens in Balcatta under the expert guidance of Mr Hancey and Ms Budd, which will be delivered to four pick-up points ready for student collection.
 The pick-up points are located in the CBD, Joondalup and Bentley, to allow easy access for students across the entire metropolitan area.
 Recipes are included with the meals to encourage students to enhance their own skills in the kitchen.

 Produce used in the program is 100 per cent Western Australian grown and sourced, ensuring StudyPerth and its program partners support local producers and businesses.
 The program also seeks support from suppliers and other organisations in order to increase the number of meals that can be made and to protect the longevity of the program.